PV-Log/Open-Photovoltaic-Inverter-Database/README.md

 2. Add or correct data
 3. Send a pull request to this repository, so that your changes are included

 Thanks for contributing!
-Any suggestions for improvement are welcome!
+Any suggestions for improvements are welcome!

 Disclaimer